felangel/bloc/docs/jp/recipesflutterblocaccess.md

 [home_page.dart](../_snippets/recipes_flutter_bloc_access/named_route_access/home_page.dart.md ':include')

-The `HomePage` is similar above example; however, when the user taps the `RaisedButton`, we push a new named route to navigate to the `/counter` route we defined above.
+The `HomePage` is similar above example; however, when the user taps the `ElevatedButton`, we push a new named route to navigate to the `/counter` route we defined above.

 #### CounterPage